Lawsuit alleges mistreatment at Border Patrol facilities in Arizona

-PHOENIX Civil rights groups have filed a federal lawsuit against the U.S. Border Patrol complaining that immigrants were unconstitutionally held for extended periods in freezing, filthy holding cells in Arizona, plaintiffs' attorneys said on Wednesday.
+PHOENIX Civil rights groups have filed a federal lawsuit against the U.S. Border Patrol complaining immigrants were unlawfully held for extended periods in freezing, filthy holding cells in Arizona, plaintiffs' attorneys said on Wednesday.

 The complaint filed in U.S. District Court in Tucson on Monday cited a wide range of abuse and neglect, including being held in overcrowded cells and denied adequate food, water, sleep and medical care.